cunger/escape-velocity/content/docs/nuctec/nuclear-reactions.md

 **Example:**
 ![Gamma decay](/images/docs/decay_gamma.png)

 IT competes with with _internal conversion_ (IC), which can be thought of the gamma ray hitting an electron on the way out of the nucleus, leading to the gamma ray to be absorbed and the electron to be emitted from the atom.
-Subsequently, an outer electron will fill the resulting hole, emitting an x-ray (which could also hit an electron on the way out; the thus emitted electron is called Auger electron).
+Subsequently, an outer electron will fill the resulting hole, emitting an x-ray (which could also be thought of as hitting an electron on the way out; the thus emitted electron, usually from an outer shell, is called _Auger electron_).

+## Spontaneous fission

+Happens with very heavy (and unstable) elements, but usually with very low probability.

-## Decay rate and decay probability
+# Decay rate and decay probability

-The decay rate of nuclei is specified as:
+The decay rate of a nucleus is specified as:

 {{< katex display="\frac{dN}{dt}=-\lambda N" >}}